AshlinHarris/Spinners.jl/README.md

 ## Related Works

 I highly recommend [ProgressMeter.jl](https://github.com/timholy/ProgressMeter.jl).
 This package includes spinning progress meters, which must be updated at points within the function being measured.
 In contrast, `Spinners.jl.@spinner` treats the user function as a black box.
+The spinner is controlled by an external process and doesn't measure progress.
-It can't measure progress, but it receives a signal when the user's function is complete, so the user doesn't need to add breaks to their function.
+The process receives a signal when the user's function is complete, so the user doesn't need to add breaks to their function.

 In Julia:
 - [timholy/ProgressMeter.jl](https://github.com/timholy/ProgressMeter.jl)